jonathanfann/mygif2u/README.md

 #gr8-app
-an app for giphy integration
+an app powered by giphy

 `npm install`
----

 `node server.js`
----

 or install forever and run `forever server.js`